vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 ### Mutations with Apollo

-Calling mutations with the Apollo client follows the same approach as sending queries.
+Calling mutations with the Apollo Client follows the same approach as sending queries.
 We again have two options:

 1. Wrapping the React component that should send the mutation with the `graphql` higher-order component
 2. Send a mutation directly using the `ApolloClient` and handle the return data in a promise